semaphoreci/docs/ios-continuous-integration_5c8a397c2c7d3a154460db00.md

 iOS support is currently in closed beta.
 [You can apply for access][beta-apply].

-Here's an example configuration for a project using XCode and Fastlane.
+Here's an example configuration for a project using Xcode and Fastlane.

 <pre><code class="language-yaml"># .semaphore/semaphore.yml
 version: v1.0